 - The Foundation saw its best single year of investment performance in its 13 year history with assets totaling $18.3 million and grant awards totaling $887,000.

 - The Community Foundation now holds over 200 funds with over $29 million in assets.
-It has distributed over $11 million to the Washington County area and beyond.
+It has distributed more than $11 million to the Washington County area and beyond.

 - In the United States, community foundations serve tens of thousands of donors, administer more than $31 billion in charitable funds, and address the core concerns of nearly 700 communities and regions.